zSucrilhos/dotfiles/speedcrunch-palenight-theme/README.txt

-Put it on the following location according to the OS:
+Put the file "Palenight.json" on the following location according to the OS:

 Windows:
 	C:/Users/<USERNAME>/AppData/Roaming/SpeedCrunch/color-schemes